Effective date: 07/01/2021

 - Overseeing Service Providers.
 The AVP/CISO shall coordinate with those responsible for the third-party service procurement activities to raise awareness of, and to institute methods for, selecting and retaining only those service providers that are capable of maintaining appropriate safeguards for nonpublic financial information of students and other third parties to which they will have access.
 In addition, the AVP/CISO will work with Legal Affairs, Shared Services, and Procurement and Payment Services to develop and incorporate standard, contractual protections applicable to third party service providers, which will require such providers to implement and maintain appropriate safeguards.
 Any deviation from these standard provisions will require the approval of Legal Affairs.
 These standards shall apply to all existing and future contracts entered into with such third-party service providers.

 The unauthorized or improper use of Duquesne University's technology environment, including the failure to comply with these service requirements, constitutes a violation which may result in the loss of access, University disciplinary actions and/or legal prosecution under federal, state and local laws, where applicable.
 Users are expected to adhere to T.A.P.
-26 - Computing and Ethics Guidelines which can be found at http://www.duq.edu/taps.
+26 - Acceptable Use of Computing Resources.

 The University reserves the right to amend these service requirements at any time without prior notice and to take such further actions as may be necessary or appropriate to comply with other published policies and with applicable federal, state, and local laws.